jfbarnes/pathmorph/README.md

 ### Options

-The PathMorph constructor accepts an options object containing the following:
+The pathmorph constructor accepts an options object containing the following:

 * **canvasId** *(required)*: String, ID of the canvas to render the animation into
 * **fromPathId** *(required)*: String, ID of the svg path that animation will begin at